Heatblur-Simulations/f-4e-manual/src/systems/radar/overview.md

 ![Radar Dish](../../img/radar_dish_nose.jpg)

+The Westinghouse AN/APQ-120
-A continuation of the F-4C's -100 and the 4D's 109, the Westinghouse AN/APQ-120
+Fire Control Radar, a continuation of the F-4C's -100 and the 4D's 109,
-Fire Control Radar is a solid state pulse radar providing the F-4E with air to air intercept functionality, air to ground mapping, ground target reference provision to the LABS and WRCS bombing systems, as well as radar beacon capability.
+is a solid state pulse radar providing the F-4E with air to air intercept functionality, air to ground mapping, ground target reference provision to the LABS and WRCS bombing systems, as well as radar beacon capability.
 The APQ-120 also functions as the display system for TISEO and TV